 Bernadette has a background in agricultural biotechnology and has 20 years’ experience as an academic and researcher.
 She is an Advance Queensland Mid Career Research Fellow working in partnership with NH Foods Australia, Oakey Beef Exports.
 Her research interest in energy capture, resource recovery of waste and biofertilisers has attracted over $3.0M in nationally competitive grants since 2010.
 Her research has been applied to the livestock and cropping sectors (both on and off farm) and water utilities.

 Bernadette has also been active in the scholarship of bioscience learning and teaching arena and was awarded a 2011 ALTC citation for outstanding contributions to student learning.
-She also is committed to promoting science in schools and has been involved in ongoing partnerships through CSIROs Scientists and Mathematicians in Schools (SMiS) program since 2007.
+She is also committed to promoting science in schools and has been involved in ongoing partnerships through CSIROs STEM Professionals in Schools program since 2007.